ABorgna/context_iterators/README.md

 ```

 The `MappedIterator` type can be used in contexts where a concrete type is
-needed, for example as an associated type of a trait.
+needed, for example as an associated type for a trait.

 ```rust
 trait Iterable {